-This Guide for Professional Conduct (Guide) is intended to serve physical therapists in interpreting the Code of Ethics for the Physical Therapist (Code) of the American Physical Therapy Association (APTA) in matters of professional conduct.
-The APTA House of Delegates in June of 2009 adopted a revised Code, which became effective on July 1, 2010.
+The APTA Guide for Professional Conduct (Guide) is intended to serve physical therapists in interpreting the Code of Ethics for the Physical Therapist (Code of Ethics) of the American Physical Therapy Association (APTA) in matters of professional conduct.
+The APTA House of Delegates in June of 2009 adopted a revised Code of Ethics, which became effective July 1, 2010.

 The Guide provides a framework by which physical therapists may determine the propriety of their conduct.
-It is also intended to guide the professional development of physical therapist students.
-The Code and the Guide apply to all physical therapists.
-These guidelines are subject to change as the dynamics of the profession change and as new patterns of health care delivery are developed and accepted by the professional community and the public.
+It also is intended to guide the professional development of physical therapist students.
+The Code of Ethics and the Guide apply to all physical therapists.
+These guidelines are subject to change as the dynamics of the profession change, and as new patterns of health care delivery are developed and accepted by the professional community and the public.